 The social security contribution payable in connection with the exercise of the share options is accrued on a straight-line basis as current liabilities, based on the intrinsic value of the share options at the end of each accounting period with consequent charges to the payroll expenses.

-Costs related to employees and members of the board are charged as payroll expenses, while costs related to members of the advisory board and contractors are charged as other operating expenses.
+Costs related to employees and members of the board are charged as payroll expenses, while costs related to contractors are charged as other operating expenses.